square/wire/README.md

  * Wire avoids case mapping.
 A field declared as `picture_urls` in a schema yields a Java field `picture_urls` and not the conventional `pictureUrls` camel case.
-Though the name feels awkward at first, it's fantastic whenever use `grep` or more sophisticated search tools.
+Though the name feels awkward at first, it's fantastic whenever you use `grep` or more sophisticated search tools.
 No more mapping when navigating between schema, Java source code, and data.
-It's also provides a gentle reminder in the calling code that proto messages are a bit special.
+It also provides a gentle reminder to calling code that proto messages are a bit special.

  * Primitive types are always boxed.
 If a field is absent, its value is `null`.
 This is used for naturally optional fields, such as a dinosaur whose period is unknown.
 A field may also be null